nats-io/nats-jms-bridge/README.md

 ## Improvements

 * More load and perf testing
-* Added the concepts of workers and tasks as part the bridge config to increase throughput (this part was completely rewritten from alpha1)
+* Added the concepts of workers and tasks as part the bridge config to increase throughput (this part was completely rewritten from the alpha1 release).
-* Health check now actually check status of bridge runner
+* Health check now actually check status of bridge runner.
-* NGINX set up with TLS termination
+* NGINX set up with TLS termination.
-* Added a docker container for NATS admin
+* Added a docker container for NATS admin.
 * Improved IBM MQ support via queue models for faster request/reply throughput.
+* Added support for IBM MQ QMODEL and DSP config for QMODEL Name and QMODEL prefix params to JNDI context.
+* Created IBM MQ image with QMODEL for request/reply with the correct authority added to users to create dynamic reply queues.
-* NATS TLS config support added
+* NATS TLS config support added.
-* Improved error handling around slow consumers and connection exceptions
+* Improved error handling around slow consumers and connection exceptions.

 ## Adding Workers and Tasks